ethanuppal/spade/ARCHITECTURE.md

 information) are also guaranteed to be upheld in the HIR, for example, the number of arguments to a function call is guaranteed correct.

-### TypeSpec

-The `TypeSpec` strut contains a mapping between the things (variables and expressions) and their inferred types.
-All types are guaranteed correct if the TypeSpec struct exists but they are not necessarily in their most concrete form, generics can still exist

 ### MIR (Medium Level Intermediate Representation)

 The MIR has lost almost all the structure of the program and therefore only consists of `entities` (and in the future, other top level constructs like pipelines and functions) which in turn are lists of `statements`.
 Statements `bindings` or `registers` where each `register` or `binding` has only one simple expression.
 For example, `let x = a + b + c` in HIR looks like